 Before buying something most people need to have heard about it seven times before they hand over their money

 So right now in all fairness this blog is a part time income stream however I believe I can make this blog double its income next year.
-If you have any questions on online income or any thoughts on how this blog should develop this new year let me know below.

 It has been almost 5 years since I graduated.
 That is at least I think it was 5 years ago I cant quite figure out the dates but it has gone fast.
 I wrote a little more on film schools and how to find a good place to study film here.